sbhrwl/aws/1.Basics/2.UseCases/6.DistributingContent/GlobalAccelerator.md

 ### Global Accelerator
 - Improves performance for a range of applications over TCP or UDP
 - Proxying packets at the edge to applications running in one or more AWS Regions.
-- Good fit for non-HTTP use cases, such as gaming (UDP), loT (MQTT), orVoice over IP
+- Good fit for non-HTTP use cases, such as gaming (UDP), loT (MQTT), Voice over IP
 - Good for HTTP use cases that require
   - Static IP addresses
   - Deterministic fast regional failover